ngladkikh/pkonfig/docs/index.md

 ### Fail fast

-Very often it is helpful to check app configs existence and validate values before the app does something.
+Very often it is helpful to check app configs' existence and validate values before the app does something.
 To achieve this `Config` class runs `check` as the last step in it's `__init__` method.
 `check` recursively gets from storage and verifies all defined config attributes.
-When this behaviour is not desirable for some reason user can set flag `fail_fast` to `False`:
+When this behaviour is not desirable for some reason, user can set flag `fail_fast` to `False`:

 ```python
 from pkonfig import Config, DotEnv, ConfigValueNotFoundError